Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

 $\sigma$ is a constant function, so it clearly satisfies the various conditions.

-For $t \in \mathbb{R}^+$, $z, z'$ in $\mathbb{R}^2$, and $\nu$ a probability measure:
+For $t \in \mathbb{R}^+$, $z, z'$ in $\mathbb{R}^2$, and $\nu$ a probability measure

-Since $x^2 + xx'+x'^2 \geq 0$, the second term is non-positive. $K_X$ and $K_C$ are Lipschitz function, so the last line is clearly bounded by $\|z-z'\|_2^2$ up to a multiplicative constant.
+Since $x^2 + xx'+x'^2 \geq 0$, the second term is non-positive. $K_{X}$ and $K_{C}$ are Lipschitz continuous functions, so the last line is clearly bounded by $\|z-z'\|_2^2$ up to a multiplicative constant.
 Then, there exists a constant $L$ such that